KineticPreProcessor/KPP/docs/source/getting_started/02_running_kpp_sample_mech.rst

    #INCLUDE small_strato.eqn

 The species file lists all the species in the model.
-Some of them are variable (defined with ), meaning that their concentrations change according to the law of mass action kinetics.
-Others are fixed (defined with ), with the concentrations determined by physical and not chemical factors.
+Some of them are variable, meaning that their concentrations change according to the law of mass action kinetics.
+Others are fixed, with the concentrations determined by physical and not chemical factors.
+(See :ref:`defvar-and-deffix` for more information about variable and fixed species.)
 For each species its atomic composition is given (unless the user chooses to ignore it).
-The atom file lists the periodic table of elements in an section.
-The equation file contains the description of the equations in an section.
+The atom file lists the periodic table of elements in an :command:`ATOM` section (cf :ref:`atoms`).
+The equation file contains the description of the equations in an :ref:`equations` section.

 .. code-block:: console